 Why These are Stupid Things to Say

 Any of those statements shows that you have no idea what you’re talking about.
-You fundamentally do not understand the concept of an illness if you think any one of these are appropriate.
-I suggest trying it with other disorders and see how you feel:
+You fundamentally do not understand the concept of a mental illness if you think any one of these are appropriate.
+I suggest trying it with other physical health problems and see how you feel:

 Hey, diabetic, snap out of it.